sptaule/m2-fish/README.md

 # m2-fish

-A little fishbot for the Metin2 fishing system
+A little fishbot for the old Metin2 fishing system

 ## Requirements